Skip to main content

 Frequently Asked Questions: US Taxes in Bahamas

-Do I need to file US taxes while living in Bahamas?
+Do I need to file US taxes while living in the Bahamas?

-What accounts do I need to report on FBAR from Bahamas?
+What accounts do I need to report on FBAR from the Bahamas?

-All financial accounts in Bahamas including bank accounts, investment accounts, pension funds, and insurance policies with cash value must be reported on FBAR if aggregate value exceeds $10,000 at any time during the year.
+All financial accounts in the Bahamas — including bank accounts, brokerage and investment accounts, trust accounts, pension or retirement accounts, and insurance policies with a cash surrender value — must be reported on FinCEN Form 114 (FBAR) if their aggregate value exceeds $10,000 at any time during the year.
+The Bahamas reports US account holders to the IRS under a FATCA Model 1 agreement and the OECD Common Reporting Standard, so non-reporting is easily detected.

 Related Country Guides